Orbis25/FoundationKit/README.md

 The fundamental kit of your application, which offers key components such as repositories, validations, base models, and configurations.

-This library is separated in 3 components or nuggets:
+This library is separated in 4 components or nuggets:

 - `FoundationKit` - Contains all implementations from the library.
 - `FoundationKit.EntityFrameworkCore` - Contains the base DbContext and base models, configurations and access configuration for database.
 - `FoundationKit.Repository` - Contains the base repositories.
+- `FoundationKit.Extensions` - Contains the extensions for the library.

 [![Release to NuGet](https://github.com/Orbis25/FoundationKit/actions/workflows/release.yml/badge.svg)](https://github.com/Orbis25/FoundationKit/actions/workflows/release.yml)